Caillou: Music

 The series' theme song is sung in Caillou's voice.
-Craig Silverman of BuzzFeed criticized the theme, saying: "The theme song says the word Caillou 14,356 times. [...]
+According to Craig Silverman of BuzzFeed: "The theme song says the word Caillou 14,356 times. [...]
 The director basically told the voice actor, 'As high-pitched as you can go, with extra whine.
 In 2003, an album titled Caillou's Favorite Songs was released by Kid Rhino under the Cinar Music imprint.

 Revival

 YouTube series

 Beginning in late 2016, a new Caillou web series for YouTube premiered on the official Caillou channel and was later released onto Amazon Prime.
 These shorts are mainly remakes of older episodes and are produced by WildBrain Spark Studios, a subsidiary of WildBrain that produces original content for their WildBrain Spark network.
 However, the videos were not made available to YouTube users in the United States until 2021.

 In August 2021, it was announced that Cartoon Network licensed the series for broadcast on US television.